+'''

+svnadmin hotcopy path/to/repository path/to/backup --clean-logs

+'''

-svnadmin hotcopy path/to/repository path/to/backup --clean-logs to create a copy of your repository in a safe manner.
+to create a copy of your repository in a safe manner.
 Then backup the copy.
 The --clean-logs option is not required, but removes any redundant log files when you backup a BDB repository, which may save some space.

 The synadmin tool is installed automatically when you install the Subversion command line client.
-If you are installing the command line tools on a Windows PC, the best way is to download the Windows installer version.
-It is compressed more efficiently than the .zip version, so the download is smaller, and it takes care of setting the paths for you.
-You can download the latest version of the Subversion command line client from the Subversion [http://subversion.apache.org/packages.html] website.
+The easiest way to get this is to check the option to include the command line tools when installing TortoiseSVN, but if you prefer you can download the latest version of command line tools directly from the Subversion [http://subversion.apache.org/packages.html#windows] website.